odhyp/asik/README.md

 ### Features:

-1. Automated PDF Generation
+1. Automated PDF Generation: Reads employee data from a CSV file and creates personalized salary slips in PDF format.
-2. CSV Reader
+2. GUI Powered by tkinter: Offers an interactive GUI that simplifies user interaction and enhances usability.
-3.
+3. Automatic Email Distribution: Capable of automatically sending generated PDF salary slips to employees via email.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>